Econiverse/econiverse/content/GME/twitter_feed/gamestop/_index.md

 ---
-title: Twitter Feed of GameStop and GameStopEsports
+title: GameStop
+weight: 10
 ---

+This is the Twitter feed of GameStop and GameStopEsports.
 This list (is supposed to) exclude replies and retweets.

 {{< gme_twitter >}}